streamnative/function-mesh-website/docs/function-mesh/run-function-mesh.md

 Function Mesh is a collection of functions collaborated together to process data with clearly-defined stages on Kubernetes environments.

-This document describes how to Run Function Mesh through a `.yaml` file.
+This document describes how to run Function Mesh through a `.yaml` file and submit Pulsar connectors and Pulsar functions through the Function Mesh CRD.

 ## Package Pulsar connectors